Gluten-Free Biscuits

 Recipe by Susan Reid

-These biscuits are flaky, buttery, and just plain good.
-Biscuits are particularly well suited to being frozen before baking; you can have the batch on hand for a quick go-to bread; pop them right into the oven from the freezer, and allow another 5 minutes of baking time.
+These gluten-free biscuits are flaky, buttery, and just plain good.
+Biscuits are particularly well suited to being frozen before baking.
+If you have a stash on hand in your freezer, you can pop them straight into the oven and enjoy fresh gluten-free biscuits with any meal; just be sure to allow for an additional 5 minutes of baking time.

 Prep